 But if the 17-year-old is an emancipated minor, they should be legally allowed to have a car title transferred to them in their name, according to Moss.

-Remember, even if your state allows the transferring of a car title to a 17-year-old in their name, that vehicle must be legally insured on a parent or guardian’s policy or on the 17-year-old’s own policy that a parent or guardian co-signs.
+Remember, even if your state allows transferring a car title to a 17-year-old in their name, that vehicle must be legally insured on a parent or guardian’s policy or on the 17-year-old’s own policy that a parent or guardian co-signs.

 For specific details on requirements, it’s best to contact your state’s DMV.